netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 It seems with SCION we can insert arbitrary IP addresses into the stack before handing incoming packets up to the QUIC layer...?

+## Proping Patterns

+PANs invite to probing of multiple path inorder to determine the best path(s) for a given usecase.
+One example of probing packets are packets that measure round trip time (RTT).

+If sent en block, probing packets can be detected being sent in bulk, to the same destination, and all with slightly different paths attached.